 Care programme approach (CPA)

-If your symptoms are moderate to severe, you will probably be entered into a treatment process known as a care programme approach (CPA).
+If your symptoms are moderate to severe, you'll probably be entered into a treatment process known as a care programme approach (CPA).

-- assessment of your health and social needs
+- an assessment of your health and social needs

-- care plan, created to meet your health and social needs
+- a care plan – created to meet your health and social needs

-- appointment of a care co-ordinator (keyworker), usually a social worker or nurse and your first point of contact with other members of the CMHT
+- the appointment of a care coordinator (keyworker) – usually a social worker or nurse and your first point of contact with other members of the CMHT

 Treatment for BPD usually involves some type of psychological therapy, also known as psychotherapy.
 There are lots of different types of psychotherapy, but they all involve taking time to help you get a better understanding of how you think and feel.

 As well as listening and discussing important issues with you, the psychotherapist can suggest ways to resolve problems and, if necessary, help you change your attitudes and behaviour.
-Therapy for BPD aims to help people get a better sense of control over their feelings and thoughts.
+Therapy for BPD aims to help people get a better sense of control over their thoughts and feelings.

 Psychotherapy for BPD should only be delivered by a trained professional.
-They will usually be a psychiatrist, psychologist or other trained mental health professional.
-Do not be afraid to ask about their experience.
+They'll usually be a psychiatrist, psychologist or other trained mental health professional.
+Don't be afraid to ask about their experience.

-The psychotherapy you choose may be based on a combination of personal preference and availability of specific treatments in your local area.
+The type of psychotherapy you choose may be based on a combination of personal preference and the availability of specific treatments in your local area.
 Treatment for BPD may last a year or longer, depending on your needs and how you live your life.

 Dialectical behaviour therapy (DBT)